rust-lang/project-ffi-unwind/rfcs/0000-c-unwind-abi.md

 the Rust entrypoint using `"C unwind"`.

 ## Forced unwinding
+[forced-unwinding]: #forced-unwinding

 This is a special kind of unwinding used to implement `longjmp` on Windows and `pthread_exit` in `glibc`.
 A brief explanation is provided in [this Inside Rust blog post][inside-rust-forced].
 This RFC distinguishes forced unwinding from other types of foreign unwinding.

+Since language features implemented using forced unwinding on some platforms use other mechanisms on other platforms, Rust code should not rely on forced unwinding to invoke destructors (calling `drop` on `Drop` types).
+External functions that do not initiate unforced unwinding (such as C++ style exceptions), but may cause a forced unwind on certain platforms, should therefore be declared with the `"C"` ABI rather than the `"C unwind"` ABI.

 [inside-rust-forced]: https://blog.rust-lang.org/inside-rust/2020/02/27/ffi-unwind-design-meeting.html#forced-unwinding